jrnewton/rip-van-winkle/README.md

 # Rip Van Winkle

-A sleep module based on the fairy tale.
-Pretty useless.
+A sleep function based on a fairy tale.

+By default sleep for 20 years.
+Use optional arg to wake up with a catch.

+Example usage in [example.js]